TheLux83/100-days-of-code/log.md

 **Thoughts:** Unfortunately this time I wasn't that good.
 I had to give up one kata, because I don't understood, what it wanted from me.
 I only finished one kata today.

+### Day 26: March 2, 2020

+**Today's Progress**: Created a new view for the vehicles list.
+Build a template for all forms.

+**Thoughts:** On going through my code again, I realised, that I could combine all forms to one template and only change the heading.
+This saves a few edits, when I have to change something.
+The second thing I've done today was creating the first view for displaying all vehicles from the database